harinik05/cleanflo-infra/README.md

 The source code was indicated in the filename section along with the appropriate entry point (handler) and runtime (language).
 Initially, a data (archieve_file) was built as a zip folder before exporting it to AWS Lambda.

 ## 🏔️ Challenges
-### Configuration Drift Attributes
+### Configuration Drift Property
-TerraForm is known for its declarative nature and immutable infrastructure, which
+TerraForm is known for its declarative nature and immutable infrastructure, which can lead to issues like configuration drifts if there are dependencies on multiple resources.
+For instance, the csv upload to S3 was a required step for the AWS Glue ETL task to occur.
+Only if this file was created successfully, the dependent ETL task can be run with success along with the design for DynamoDB table.
+It was noticed that the file changes after terraform apply was not reflected in the S3 bucket, which resulted in some issues with ETL task.
+This issue was solved through constant re-runs of terraform plan and terraform apply, along with insights from CloudTrail and changes in terraform.tfstate file.

+### IdempotentEntity Issue in AWS Glue

 1. Configuration drift attribute

 3. Idempotent problem with AWS Glue and DynamoDB connector